Parks and Pools

 Located immediately behind the Community Center, Roemisch Fields features one covered pavilion and several baseball diamonds.

 Located at the Northeast corner of Chardon and River Roads, Garfield Park is currently in development.
 Precise plans will be unveiled in the near future.

 Veterans Memorial Park

-The City is currently building this new park that will feature a gazebo and permanent amphitheater-style seating.
-It will be used for the annual Memorial Day and Veteran's Day ceremonies, as well as weddings, summer concerts, and other recreational activities.
+The City dedicated this new park on Memorial Day, 2013.
+It features a gazebo and permanent amphitheater-style seating and will be used for the annual Memorial Day and Veteran's Day ceremonies, as well as weddings, summer concerts, and other recreational activities.